 Dad looking at an Antarctica photography book

-It was one of those many moments on this trip that I could tell we were both on the same wavelength – awe and thankfulness flowed through me providing an inner warmth that sunny day on the top deck of the MS Expedition.
-The jaw dropping beauty that surrounded us, the complete quiet, the pristine mirror like waters, and the shades of blue were about too much for my brain and heart to take in and process.
-And each of these feelings were intensified by the sheer fact that I was here in this pristine part of the world with my dad.
+It was one of those many moments on this trip that I could tell we were both on the same wavelength – awe and thankfulness flowed through me, providing an inner warmth that sunny day on the top deck of the MS Expedition.
+The jaw-dropping beauty that surrounded us, the complete quiet, the pristine mirror-like waters, and the shades of blue were about too much for my brain and heart to take in and process.
+And each of these feelings was intensified by the sheer fact that I was here in this pristine part of the world with my dad.

 Dad keeping a close watch out for land

-I had no idea what this trip would hold for my father and I – it had been 3 years since we had taken on such a journey.
-I had a good understanding of how my I had changed over 3 years time, but I wasn’t sure how dad had changed physically.
+I had no idea what this trip would hold for my father and me – it had been 3 years since we had taken on such a journey.
+I had a good understanding of how I had changed over 3 years time, but I wasn’t sure how Dad had changed physically.
 Three years can bring lots of changes in your 70’s.
-However the only main thing I noticed is that I had to repeat things more and I could tease him about losing his hearing.
-Or maybe I was just losing my patience – who knows.
+However, the only main thing I noticed was that I had to repeat things more so that I could tease him about losing his hearing.
+Or maybe I was just losing my patience – who knows?

 A birthday celebration as a child

-In Beunos Aires I found myself pointing out the many street obstacles – as we familiarized ourself with the city by walking around neighborhoods, attending tango shows, visiting some outdoor markets, eating steak dinners, and walking through the cemetery in the blazing heat.
-I was happy to be traveling with a 76 year old – they don’t mind just sitting around and enjoying down time – which is much more in alignment with my travel style these days.
+In Buenos Aires, I found myself pointing out the many street obstacles – as we familiarized ourselves with the city by walking around neighborhoods, attending tango shows, visiting some outdoor markets, eating steak dinners, and walking through the cemetery in the blazing heat.
+I was happy to be traveling with a 76-year-old – they don’t mind just sitting around and enjoying downtime – which is much more in alignment with my travel style these days.

 steak dinner buenos aires